mihnsen/ui-carousel/README.md

 ui-carousel ([live demo](http://mihnsen.github.io/ui-carousel/)) [![Build Status](https://travis-ci.org/mihnsen/ui-carousel.svg?branch=master)](https://travis-ci.org/mihnsen/ui-carousel) [![Code Climate](https://codeclimate.com/github/mihnsen/ui-carousel/badges/gpa.svg)](https://codeclimate.com/github/mihnsen/ui-carousel)
 =========

 A simple, lightweight module for carousel in your AngularJS app, Inspired from [http://kenwheeler.github.io/slick/](http://kenwheeler.github.io/slick/).
-No Jquery required
+No Jquery required.
-.

 [![ui.carousel Demo](https://snag.gy/0hRlB5.jpg)](http://mihnsen.github.io/ui-carousel)

-IE10+ (AngularJS v1.3.x no longer supports IE8) and the latest versions of Chrome, FireFox and Safari have been tested and are supported.
+IE9+ (AngularJS v1.3.x no longer supports IE8) and the latest versions of Chrome, FireFox and Safari have been tested and are supported.
 If you do run across any issues, please submit a [new issue](https://github.com/mihnsen/ui-carousel/issues) and I'll take a look - or better yet - submit a PR with the bug fix and I'll merge it in.

-You can check out the vitals and demo here: [http://mihnsen.github.io/ui-carousel](http://mihnsen.github.io/ui-carousel)
+You can check out basic options and demo here: [http://mihnsen.github.io/ui-carousel](http://mihnsen.github.io/ui-carousel)

 #### First version
 With first version, we provide a directive ui-carousel.
 Basic support like slick carousel